idempiere/idempiere.github.io/docs/basic-functional/introduction.md

 # Getting Started

 * Start by familiarizing yourself with [iDempiere vocabulary](vocabulary.md).
-This page was purposefully kept to a minimum to make learning the basics as easy as possible.
+This page was purposefully kept to a minimum to make learning the basics as efficient as possible.